 Our Global Mission Involvement

 Knox is committed to the national and international mission work of the Presbyterian Church in Canada.
-To that end, in 2017 our goal was to give at least $33,000 to Presbyterians Sharing, the denomination’s budget.
+To that end, in 2018 our goal was to give at least $33,000 to Presbyterians Sharing, the denomination’s budget.
 That budget supports such things as hospital and university chaplains in Canada, building new congregations, supporting Aboriginal ministry in Canada, translating the Bible into different languages abroad, and sending mission personnel as theological teachers or medical doctors to the developing world.
-Knox was very generous toward this fund this past year having given $37,547.

 See the video produced byt he Presbyterian Church in Canada entilted "Your Gifts in Action".
 (2017)" (93 mb)

 In addition, Knox supports the global ministry of Presbyterian World Service and Development [PWS&D].
 PWS&D does two things: long-term development in the Third World, whether village wells in Ethiopia, agricultural development in India, or child and maternal health in Malawi.
 PWS&D also responds immediately to world emergencies, usually working cooperatively with other church agencies.
 You will often find on our website, a specific appeal to support PWS&D projects.

 This Sunday we will be hosting a Mission dinner having Dr. Nicholaus (Nick) and Rebecca (Becky) Bauman speak about thier work.